SpookyWooky5/sense_hat/README.md

 Moving the Joystick Left or Right changes the colour in a specific order.

 Video will be up soon on youtube.

+I am relatively new to Python and GitHub so if you have any suggestions on how to improve my code please tell me via email.